For newcomers to Jimi's music, here is a quick guide to the BEST albums available today.

 They can still be found new or second hand on some sites.

-I don't encourage or condemn the purchase of these illegal releases.
+I don't encourage the purchase of these illegal releases.
 They were in high street shops and

 on legitimate web purchase sites, which is why I must detail them in this record guide.